-In line with the Bank's plan to convert its operations in compliance with the Islamic Shari'a principles, during 2023 after complying with all the requirements and guidelines by the Central Bank of Bahrain and Shari'a Supervisory board of the Bank, the Bank has converted its Bahrain based conventional operations according to the Islamic Shari'a principles and commenced its operations under the licence of an Islamic retail bank in Bahrain effective 10 December 2023.
-From that date, all activities in Bahrain are conducted in accordance with the Islamic Shari'a principles, as approved by the Bank's Shari'a Supervisory Board.
+In line with the Bank's plan to convert its operations in compliance with the Islamic Shari'a principles, during 2023 and 2024 after complying with all the requirements and guidelines by the respective Central Banks of Bahrain, UK and Egypt and their respective Shari'a Supervisory boards, the Group has converted its Bahrain, UK & Egypt based conventional business according to the Islamic Shari'a principles and commenced its operations under the licence of an Islamic retail bank in Bahrain effective 10 December 2023 and in UK and Egypt from 22 August 2024 and 1 September 2024 respectively.
+From these dates, all activities in Bahrain, UK and Egypt are conducted in accordance with the Islamic Shari'a principles.